benfoster04/javadiscord/README.md

 ```
 Returns the JSONObject class of the embed. .toJSONString() method is also available here to have webhook appplication/json content-type usable body.

+## Diagnosis
+### Help me I set the colour using the method and it's that dark purple colour pls help
+The colour will only set if the hex has no hashtag (#) and is 6 characters long.
+Anything other than that, it's dark purple until you get it right.
+### It's telling me to read the fucking manual!
+I'm christian you kn-
+First of all, I don't care.
+Second of all, you didn't set a title or description.
+Get on with it.
+### I'm getting malformed URL error how do I fix?
+Get your URL right.
+It should be inside quotation marks to make it a string.
+### I'm not getting the webhook in my channel, halppppp
+The likely hood is that the response code from Discord was error code 400.
+This indicates that the body that was sent was malformed and not valid.
+The 1. cause for something like that is non-String data types attempting to be used in the title or description of the body.
+Another reason would be using a function (void) inside the title or description.
+You can't do that, it needs to be seperate into a String data type variable.

+### If your issue is still not resolved, please contact me on Discord: LatencyPain#7893

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)